 Zhu et al. “A parallel channel of state-dependent sensory signaling from the cholinergic basal forebrain to the auditory cortex”, Johns Hopkins University, USA.

 There will be 3 poster sessions.
-You have to present your poster at one of these sessions (for presentation times see here) but posters can be on display for the entire duration of the conference.
+You have to present your poster at one of these sessions (for presentation times see in your user account or here) but posters can be on display for the entire duration of the conference.
 Thus, please feel free to discuss posters also during breaks.

 Your poster number corresponds to the ID number of your contribution.
 Poster size is max.
 0.90 m (width) and max.
 1.50 m (length); i.e. portrait format.
-Supplies for fixing your poster will be provided on-site.
+Supplies for mounting your poster on the poster boards will be provided on-site.